The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Compare costs by carrier to find the cheapest car insurance for your luxury vehicle.

 Buying a luxury car isn’t like buying a Kia Forte.
 Your new ride is more than an A-to-B method of transportation: it's a finely tuned driving machine that lets you enjoy the journey.
 As such, it’s worth protecting to the fullest.
-Let’s explore the best car insurance companies for luxury vehicles, as well as some additional insurance options worth considering for a high-performance vehicle.
+Let’s explore the best car insurance for luxury vehicles, as well as some additional insurance options worth considering for a high-performance vehicle.

 Luxury car insurance is often more expensive than insurance for a standard vehicle.
 Because car insurance is designed to protect your vehicle, the high price of a luxury car inevitably leads to higher insurance costs.
-For the models included in our survey, the average annual insurance premium for a luxury car was about 34% higher than the cost of insuring a moderately priced sedan.
-We broke down average insurance costs for popular luxury car models, generating average quotes from individual companies using a profile outlined here.
+For the models included in our survey, the average annual insurance premium for a luxury car was about 18% higher than the cost of insuring a moderately priced sedan.
+We broke down average insurance costs for popular luxury car models, generating average quotes from individual companies using a driver profile outlined here.

 Because your luxury car may come with extra features, be sure to choose an insurance policy that covers your vehicle completely.
 Here are some common car insurance considerations specific to luxury vehicles.